-- (h) comply with 16 V.S.A. §12 requiring select school officials to subscribe to an oath or affirmation to support the U.S. Constitution, Vermont Constitution, and all state and federal laws; - (i) conduct exercises in commemoration of the birth, life, and services of Abraham Lincoln, pursuant to 16 V.S.A. §907;

-(j) adopt policies related to record maintenance and retention that, at minimum, provide for the secure collection, maintenance, disclosure, transfer, and destruction of academic records; ensure that records are kept physically and electronically secure; enable accurate and timely reporting in connection with data collection requirements in alignment with the Agency's data collection efforts; ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto, in compliance with the federal Family and Educational Rights and Privacy Act (FERPA), if applicable; permanently maintain transcripts of students who have graduated or withdrawn if grades nine through twelve are operated by the school; and provides for the timely and confidential disposition of student records in the event of the school's closure; and

-(k) comply with other applicable state and federal requirements pertaining to approved schools.
+- (h) comply with 16 V.S.A. §12 requiring select school officials to subscribe to an oath or affirmation to support the U.S. Constitution, Vermont Constitution, and all state and federal laws; - (i) conduct exercises in commemoration of the birth, life, and services of Abraham Lincoln, pursuant to 16 V.S.A. §907; - (j) adopt policies related to record maintenance and retention that, at minimum, - 1. provide for the secure collection, maintenance, disclosure, transfer, and destruction of academic records; - 2. rensure that records are kept physically and electronically secure; enable accurate and timely reporting in connection with data collection requirements in alignment with the Agency's data collection efforts; - 3. ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto, in compliance with the federal Family and Educational Rights and Privacy Act (FERPA), if applicable; - 4. permanently maintain transcripts of students who have graduated or withdrawn if grades nine through twelve are operated by the school; - 5. provide a method by which the academic record of any former student is promptly and securely transferred to a subsequent school that the student becomes enrolled in, upon request of the student or their legal guardian, without placing any condition on the release of such record; and - 6. and provides for the timely and confidential disposition of student records in the event of the school's closure; and - (k) comply with other applicable state and federal requirements pertaining to approved schools.

 For the purposes of subdivision (j) this Subsection 2223.3.5 (Other Required Activities), a transcript is a formal record certifying and documenting a student's or former student's academic achievement and shall include, at a minimum, the student's name, date of birth, last known address, dates of attendance, courses taken, standardized test scores, grades or proficiencies achieved, and credits or credentials awarded.
 An academic record includes a student's transcript and may also include alternate graduation plans, an Individualized Education Program, a 504 Plan, personalized learning plan, rank in class, awards, activities, clubs, and other information not included in a student's transcript.
 The academic record shall not include documents notes, records, or descriptions of a student's disciplinary history.
-An academic records are not the same as as student's education records, as referenced in FERPA.
+An-academic records are not the same as as student's education records, as referenced in FERPA.